-Of course, how much your move costs depends on your specific situation.
-For example, a move within your state will likely be cheaper than moving from Illinois to California.
+Of course, how much your move costs depends on your specific situation—a move within your state, for instance, will likely be cheaper than moving from Illinois to California.

-When calculating your moving costs, you’ll have to think about not only the cost of physically moving your belongings, but also the closing costs for selling your home and buying a new one—or, if you’re a renter, the cost of getting out of your current lease and securing a new rental.
+When calculating your moving costs, you’ll have to think about not only the cost of moving your belongings, but also the closing costs for selling your home and buying a new one.
+Or if you’re a renter, the cost of getting out of your current lease and getting a new rental.

 Here are some common expenses to consider:

 - Cost of unpacking furniture and boxes (if you’re hiring someone to do that)

 - Closing costs on a new home purchase

 - Repairs/updates to a new home

 These are expenses either you or your employer would cover, depending on whether or not your new job offers that helpful relocation assistance.